 Wild places sustain and define us; we, in turn, must protect them.

-As the only organization in Kentucky focused on protecting public lands, we need your help.
+As the only forest advocacy nonprofit in Kentucky focused on protecting public lands, we need your help.

 Discover how you can help the millions of creatures in our forests through advocacy.
-We help concerned citizens connect with serious environmental issues and provide actionable steps for how to help preserve our wildlands.
+We help concerned citizens connect with serious environmental issues and provide actionable steps for how to help preserve our wild places in Kentucky!

 Note Ripped Edge Bottom Raw@4x